-The other kind of slipping that some of you may be experiencing is less related to slippery sidewalks and more related to resolutions.
+The other kind of slipping that some of you may be experiencing is less related to ice and more related to resolutions or goals.
 Maybe you made resolutions (or set some goals) about losing weight, about exercising, about writing your book or meditating or anything else that you hope would launch your life into a slightly better place than it was last year.
-And you were doing pretty well until ……….
+And you were doing pretty well until ………

 What happened?
 Perhaps you had a moment of self-disciplinary weakness and were seduced by a chocolate tart.
 Or you got the flu and could hardly function for five days.
 Or your Mom fell and you had to fly to St. Louis to give her a hand after her release from the hospital.
 So now you feel frustrated and demoralized.
 You were making progress, but now you’ve fallen down.